aws-samples/amazon-dynamodb-labs/content/design-patterns/ex5sparse/Step3.en.md

 Number of managers: 84. # of records scanned: 84.
 Execution time: 0.287754058838 seconds
 ```

 Observe the scanned count and execution time using the sparse index.
 How does this compare to the result achieved from the Scan of the base table in Step 2 ?
+The sparse index has less data and is more efficient.